varabyte/kobweb/README.md

 So, what's up with the `base` block?

-You can additionally define various other styles that take effect conditionally.
+True, it looks a bit verbose on its own.
+However, you can define additional styles that take effect conditionally.
 The base style will always apply first, but then additional styles can be applied based on what state the element is in.
 (If multiple states are applicable at the same time, they will be applied in the order specified.)

 Here, we create a style which is red by default, but green when the mouse hovers over it: